 Last, and perhaps most important, using the honor system encourages an atmosphere of trust and mutual respect.
 Giving someone commit access to a subdomain is a statement about their technical preparedness—it says: "We see you have expertise to make commits in a certain domain, so go for it."
 But imposing strict authorization controls says: "Not only are we asserting a limit on your expertise, we're also a bit suspicious about your intentions."
 That's not the sort of statement you want to make if you can avoid it.
 Bringing someone into the project as a committer is an opportunity to initiate them into a circle of mutual trust.
 A good way to do that is to give them more power than they're supposed to use, then inform them that it's up to them to stay within the stated limits.

-The Subversion project has operated on the honor system way for more than four years, with 33 full and 43 partial committers as of this writing.
-The only distinction the system actually enforces is between committers and non-committers; further subdivisions are maintained solely by humans.
-Yet we've never had a problem with someone deliberately committing outside their domain.
+The Subversion project has operated on this honor system way or well over a decade, with more than 40 full committers and many more partial committers as of this writing.
+The only distinction the system actually enforces is between committers and non-committers; further subdivisions are maintained solely by human judgement.
+Yet the project never had a serious problem with someone deliberately committing outside their domain.
 Once or twice there's been an innocent misunderstanding about the extent of someone's commit privileges, but it's always been resolved quickly and amiably.

 Obviously, in situations where self-policing is impractical, you must rely on hard authorization controls.
 But such situations are rare.
 Even when there are millions of lines of code and hundreds or thousands of developers, a commit to any given code module should still be reviewed by those who work on that module, and they can recognize if someone committed there who wasn't supposed to.
 If regular commit review isn't happening, then the project has bigger problems to deal with than the authorization system anyway.